JediRhymeTrix/youtube-playlist-copier/README.md

 # youtube-playlist-copier
-Python script for copying any YouTube playlist into a custom playlist.
+Python script for cloning any YouTube playlist into a custom playlist.